Sbinsuwaylih/Analyzing-stock-Revenue-Data/README.md

 ![Screenshot_7](https://github.com/Sbinsuwaylih/Analyzing-stock-Revenue-Data/assets/117676731/d1c895a8-5a1f-4dd6-b0ad-aba32e515fec)

 ## Game Shop

+*Observations:*

-The share price has been on a downward trend since 2004, with some brief periods of recovery.
+The share price hasbeen on a downward trend since 2004, with some brief periods of recovery.
 The revenue has also been declining, but at a slower rate than the share price.

 ![Screenshot_9](https://github.com/Sbinsuwaylih/Analyzing-stock-Revenue-Data/assets/117676731/a19fa51e-16c0-4e8a-aa03-f4488d487b48)